JetBrains/intellij-sdk-docs/reference_guide/work_with_icons_and_images.md

         icon="DemoPluginIcons.DEMO_ACTION"/>
 ```

-### Image formats and naming notations
+### Image formats

-IntelliJ Platform supports Retina displays and has dark look and feel called Darcula.
-Thus, every icon should have a dedicated variant for Retina devices and Darcula look and feel.
+IntelliJ Platform supports Retina displays and has dark theme called Darcula.
+Thus, every icon should have a dedicated variant for Retina devices and Darcula theme.
 In some cases, you can skip dark variants if the original icon looks good under Darcula.

 Required icon sizes depend on the usage as listed in the following table: